Basing GW LotR Miniatures for Mass Battle Gaming (Hobby Post)

 #4 Once you have decide how many figures per base you want and in what configuration you want them posed it's time for gluing.

 I use Super Glue in conjunction with Javis Cyanoacylate Activator.

 Using both ensures a quick and firm bond that I often don't get from just the Super Glue alone.
-This speed and firmness is vital as given the earlier tab 'surgery' the figures may not stand up on their own very well without being glued in place.
+This speed and firmness is vital as given the earlier tab 'surgery' the figures may not stand up on their own very well until the glue sets or "goes off".

 Usually I brush (sprays also available) the activator onto the base where it quickly dries.
 Then I apply glue to the feet of the figure and stick it where I want it on the base.
 Note that the bond is really quick so you may have to clip it off if you change your mind about where you want figures positioned.

 The Super Glue can either be applied direct from the nozzle or sometimes I put a small amount in an old lid so that I can dip feet into it.
 Either way when using both glue and activator take care, read the instructions and use in a well ventilated space.